 9 Smithmore CastleSpruce PineSee on map

-A visit to Smithmore Castle is like stepping into a fairytale.
-Upon arrival, revel in magical views of mountain ranges and settle into one of the castle’s pristine tower room suites.
+A visit to the country's only 5-star castle hotel is like stepping into a fairytale.
+Upon arrival, revel in magical views of mountain ranges and settle into one of the pristine tower room suites.
 Then make your way to the royal dining room for a three-course gourmet dinner (included in your stay) thoughtfully prepared by the renowned Chef Benjamin.
 Take your enchanting getaway a step further with private cooking classes, medieval archery and s’mores roasted over a 9-foot fire pit.
 Don’t forget a hike to Cave Bruce, a historic abandoned mine named after “Robert the Bruce,” King of Scots from 1306 to 1329; you’ll need to answer puzzling riddles along the 2-mile trek just to reach the foot of the cave.

 10 Tryon Palace

 10 Tryon PalaceNew BernSee on map

 Completed in 1770 for Royal Governor William Tryon and his family, Tryon Palace served as the first permanent capitol of North Carolina.
 Located in the charming coastal town of New Bern, this palace has a long history of distinguished visitors such as President George Washington – and you can add yourself to that distinguished list of guests too.
 Stroll historical buildings and 14 acres of period gardens, watch living history programs, and enjoy craft and domestic skill demonstrations.
 You can also see other historic buildings and visit The North Carolina History Center on the Trent River.